clibequilibrium/clibequilibrium.github.io/_posts/2022-11-03-private-cloud.md

 {% include image.html path="posts/rancher.png" path-detail="posts/rancher.png" alt="Rancher UI" %}

-#### What do I deploy on my Cluster?
+### What do I deploy on my Cluster?

-Currently I have deployed [Minio](https://min.io/) (S3 compatible storage) for my project.
+Currently I have deployed [Minio](https://min.io/) (S3 compatible storage) for my project, I deployed it with Operator and 1 Tennant that has 4 drives.

+{% include image.html path="posts/minio.png" path-detail="posts/minio.png" alt="Minio" %}

 I also host wiki [Outline](https://github.com/outline/outline) as an alternative to Notion where I document all my work and sketch up system designs.
-Next steps would be to use Argocd to setup build system so my project can be built for Mac, Windows & Linux.
+Next steps would be to use ArgoCD to setup build system so my project can be built for Mac, Windows & Linux.

 I plan to use [Zenoh](https://zenoh.io/) for my next big project, stay tuned!